1996scarlet/Dense-Head-Pose-Estimation/README.md

 </p>

 According to the predefined BFM and the predicted 3DMM parameters, the dense 3D facial landmarks can be easily calculated.
-On this basis, the mesh can be obtained via the index mapping between the triangle vertices and the dense landmarks defined in BFM.
+On this basis, through the index mapping between the morphable triangle vertices and the dense landmarks defined in BFM, the renderer can plot these geometries with depth infomation for mesh preview.
-Finally, the reconstruction results can be previewed by plotting these triangles through the renderer.
-Run the demonstrate script in **mesh** mode for real-time facial reconstruction:
+Run the demonstrate script in **mesh** mode for real-time face reconstruction:

 ``` bash
 python3 demo_video.py -m mesh -f <your-video-path>